IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* Add bool ActivateOneInstance to method wait
 * Delay processing if the scan is in progress
 * Best options for expression tree serialization
-* Best options for data serialization
+* Best options for data serialization (How to make Json faster and smaller)
 * Speed up find matched waits query
-	* JSON columns
+	* JSON columns (query state in Db)
-	* InstanceId special prop
 * Remove direct use for DbContext
 * Same DLL in two services
 * Review all places where database update occurs